Theresa May: Post-premiership (2019–present)

 After leaving 10 Downing Street, May took her place on the backbenches, remaining an MP to "devote her full time" to her constituency of Maidenhead, Berkshire.
 In the 2019 general election she was re-elected as the constituency's MP.

 In May 2020, May criticised Dominic Cummings when he broke lockdown rules during the COVID-19 pandemic.
 She abstained in the vote on the second lockdown in Parliament.

 On 13 July 2021, May was one of 24 Conservative MPs who voted against their party, defying the whip for the first time in 24 years, over the government's proposal to cut its foreign aid budget.
 She criticised the government, saying in an address to Parliament, "We made a promise to the poorest people in the world.
 The Government have broken that promise."

 Amid the Partygate scandal, May was critical of Boris Johnson after the publication of the summary of the Sue Gray report, stating "either my right honourable friend had not read the rules or didn't understand what they meant and others around him, or they didn't think the rules applied to Number 10.
 Which was it?"

-On 16 March 2022, Russia banned May from visiting the country over its invasion of Ukraine.
+On 16 March 2022, after the 2022 Russian invasion of Ukraine, Russia banned May from visiting the country.

 In September 2023, the House of Commons official portrait of May by artist Saied Dai was unveiled.
 In a radio interview with Nick Robinson she said that her Brexit deal would have been better and that she regretted saying "nothing has changed".
 Also in that month, May's book titled The Abuse of Power - Confronting Injustice in Public Life was published.
 In October 2023, May appeared as the guest star in 2 episodes of The Rest Is Politics: Leading, hosted by Alastair Campbell, and a former minister in her government, Rory Stewart.